-The application for the Research Scholars is closed.
+The application period for the Fall 2015 NMSU-HHMI Research Scholars program is now closed.

-Many Research Scholars have presented their work at professional meetings, and have contributed to professional publications.
+Many Research Scholars have presented their work at Scholars Presentations 2007-2015, and have contributed to Research Scholars Publications 2006-2015.
 The Program also hosts visiting scholars who present a seminar about their research and meet with the undergraduate researchers.
 Lastly, the Program hosts a series of banquets for the Research Scholars, their Faculty Research Mentors, and their invited family and friends.
 Pictures